Jaywomack/connect_four/README.md

 > Implement a board reset that does not use location.reload()

-> Alternate between players or have a cpu opponent

 > Use development best practices to create UI that is intuitive and accessible.

 > Create menu button that when clicked will display game rules to the screen